aleen42/PersonalWiki/Programming/JavaScript/high_performance/ajax/ajax.md

 };
 ```

-When it comes to performance, it's faster to use GET to send data back to server with using XHR.
+When it comes to performance, it's faster to use GET to send data back to the server by using XHR.
 This is because, for small amounts of data, a GET request is sent to the server in a single packet.
 A POST, on the other hand, is sent in a minimum of two packets, one for the headers and another for the POST body.

 ##### 1.2.2 **Beacons**